+NAME:

-NAME: Howard Normann, Director
+Howard Normann, Director

+BACKGROUND/ EXPERIENCE:

-BACKGROUND/ EXPERIENCE: Employed by the City of Vancouver/Vancouver Park Board for over 36 years, Howard firmly believes that good corporate governance is the foundation of a successful organization.
-He believes that the Board of Directors must continue to be accountable to the membership by showing strong leadership and business judgment.
+Howard was employed by the City of Vancouver/Vancouver Park Board for over 40 years and was responsible for overseeing its city-wide park operations and finished his career as the Director of Parks.
+Howard firmly believes that good corporate governance is the foundation of a successful organization and that the Board of Directors must continue to be accountable to the membership by showing strong leadership and solid business judgement.